ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 ## With Rails

 Reactrb works great with new or existing rails apps, and Reactrb plays well with other frameworks, so its pain free to introduce React to your application.

-**We recommend you use the [`reactrb-rails-generator`](https://github.com/reactrb/reactrb-rails-generator) gem to do a transparent install of everything you need in a new or existing rails app.**
+We recommend you use the [reactrb-rails-generator](https://github.com/reactrb/reactrb-rails-generator) gem to do a transparent install of everything you need in a new or existing rails app.

+**Rails 5:** The generator does not support Rails 5 yet.
+This will be coming soon.
+If you are using Rails 5 and need help with installing Hyperloop please contact us on [gitter.im](https://gitter.im/reactrb/chat)

 Within a Rails app React Components are by convention stored in the `app/views/components` directory.